 At a National Level:

-Activity levels have returned to pre-pandemic levels.
-47.2% of children and young people are achieving the recommended 60 minutes of sport or physical activity a day, this means that 3.4 million are benefitting from being active.
-However, there are still over 52.8% of children and young people who are not active enough.
+The number of children and young people (CYP) taking part in physical activity is at its highest since Active Lives began in 2017-18.
+49.1% of children and young people are achieving the recommended 60 minutes of sport or physically activity a day, this means that 3.6 million are benefitting from being active.
+However, there are still 50.9% of children and young people who are not active enough.

 At a local level:

-In Kent and Medway, the results are similar to the national figures.
-46.6% of children and young people are active, 14,100 more than the previous year.
-However, there are still 53.4% of children and young people are not active enough.
+In Kent and Medway, 48% of children and young people are active, that’s over 30,000 more active children since 2017-18.
+However, there are still 52% of children and young people who are not active enough.

 Taking part in the Active Lives Survey